Learn how to get started with Phrase, and deliver high-quality translations fast and reliably.

 - Suggestions: Every Job includes a built-in Translation Memory, and you can get real-time partial or total hits as you translate.

-- History: When a translation is updated, all previous versions are stored and shown here.
+- Changes: (previously History) When a translation is updated, all previous versions are stored and shown here.
 This tab also allows you to restore a past translation.

 - All Languages: See what other languages have been configured for this Job and look for all translations for a specific Key.

-- Glossary: If the Job has any glossaries attached, the terms in it will be underlined in the source copy and will also show in this tab.
+- Term Base: (previously Glossary) If the Job has any term bases attached, the terms in it will be underlined in the source copy and will also show in this tab.
 Apply the correct translation with a simple click on the relevant hit.

 - Machine Translation: If you need to use machine translation, you can do it from this tab with just a click.